 - Allergens – Always check the list of ingredients for anything you might be allergic to.
 I know it sounds like common sense, but some people need to be told.
 So, if you’re allergic to something on the list of ingredients, look elsewhere for your perfect massage oil.

 - Natural ingredients – Your best bet is to look for products that are free from controversial ingredients like parabens, hexanes, and sulfates.
 If you’re someone with skin sensitivities, you might find that avoiding these ingredients and synthetics leaves your skin feeling better.
 Consider scented massage oils.
-A sensual massage with essential oils included in the massage oil is an awesome way to heighten the mood using aromas while still using natural ingredients.
+A massage oil scented with essential oils is an awesome way to heighten the mood using aromas while still using natural ingredients.

-- Dark containers – clear containers can be pretty and showcase any herbal botanicals that may be in the container, but clear containers can expose your oils to heat and light, which can degrade the oils and speed up rancidity.
-Instead, look for oils that are packaged in dark containers, like amber, green, blue bottles, which are more likely to have UV protection that will protect your oils from UV and heat exposure.
+- Dark containers – clear containers can be pretty and showcase any herbal botanicals that may be in the container.
+But clear containers can also expose your oils to heat and light, which can degrade the oils and speed up rancidity.
+Instead, look for oils that are packaged in dark containers, like amber, green, and blue bottles, which are more likely to have UV protection that will protect your oils from UV and heat exposure.
 That means massage oils that last longer.

 - Does double duty – a massage oil made with natural and healthful ingredients can also double as a moisturizer to keep your skin feeling healthy, smooth, and touchably soft.
 The right oil can help repair your skin from the damage done by shaving, a hot shower, or even using the wrong soap on your skin.
 It’s a perfect way to soften and moisturize your skin before an encounter of the intimate kind.

 Understand YOUR needs for a good massage